hashicorp/terraform-provider-google/website/docs/r/certificate_manager_certificate.html.markdown

 * `id` - an identifier for the resource with format `projects/{{project}}/locations/{{location}}/certificates/{{name}}`

+* `san_dnsnames` -
+  The list of Subject Alternative Names of dnsName type defined in the certificate (see RFC 5280 4.2.1.6)

 * `terraform_labels` -
   The combination of labels configured directly on the resource and default labels configured on the provider.